deadlyvipers/dojo_rules/introduction.md

 My name Tony with nickname Levantado
-JS path and Database favorite course from Code School
+JavaScript path and Database favorite course from Code School